 How TGM Beauty is committed to sustainable marine collagen peptides

-As a non-toxic beauty and lifestyle brand, TGM Beauty has anchored its lineup on a holistic approach that works from the inside out.
+As a clean and sustainable lifestyle-focused beauty brand, TGM Beauty has anchored its lineup on a holistic approach that works from the inside out.
 As part of its premiere offering, The Glow Inside Out Morning Skin Bioactive Powder supplies the nutrients that the skin needs to stay nourished from within.
 The bio-activated skin health powder uses sustainable Nordic marine collagen peptides to improve skin hydration, firmness and elasticity, while also dialling back the appearance of wrinkles and fine lines.

 In order to ensure the marine collagen is sourced in a manner that is kinder to the environment, TGM Beauty looks to wild Atlantic cod (Gadus morhua) of the North Atlantic, also known as the ‘king of codfish.
 The Norwegian fishing industry is unique in its sustainable approach to fishing, while the crystal clear, cold waters of the North Atlantic Ocean seal the purity and nutrient-richness of the ingredients.

 With clinical results promising a stabilised skin structure with a brighter, more hydrated appearance, you’ll want to add the Glow Inside Out Morning Skin Bioactive Powder to your holistic skincare routine to pamper your skin from within.